 To restore the VM, click Restore VM.

 Select a restore point to use for the recovery.

 Create new.
 Use this option if you want to create a new VM.
 You can create a VM with simple settings, or restore a disk and create a customized VM.

 Replace existing: Use this option if you want to replace disks on an existing VM.

 Create new-Create a VM

-- In Resource group, select an existing resource group for the new VM, or create a new one with a globally unique name.
-If you assign a name that already existing, Azure assigns the group the same name as the VM.
+In Resource group, select an existing resource group for the new VM, or create a new one with a globally unique name.
+If you assign a name that already exists, Azure assigns the group the same name as the VM.

-In Storage Location, specify the storage type used for the VM.
+In Storage Location, specify the storage type for the VM.